Note: This fact sheet was updated in February 2024 to reflect application and award dates for the 2025 class of fellows.

 Q: How does the selection process work?

-A: For the next round of awards, given in 2019, the selection process will occur as follows:
+A: For the next round of awards given in 2025, the selection process will occur as follows:

 - Interested candidates should find a postdoctoral position in the lab of a principal investigator (sponsor) in the U.S. prior to starting the application.
 More on this topic below.

-- In July of 2018, the application period will open.
-Interested candidates should email the program office at email@example.com to request access to the online application.
+- On June 4, 2024, the application period will open.
+Interested candidates should email the program office at [email protected] to request access to the online application.

 - Applications are first reviewed by regional committees of former Pew Latin American fellows.
 Selected applicants will be invited for interviews by the regional committee (in person or by video conference), then may move on for review by the program’s national advisory committee.